Bun logoBunv1.3INTERMEDIATE

 typescript

-💡 Bun.password.hash uses bcrypt by default — argon2id available for higher security needs
+💡 Bun.password.hash uses argon2id by default — bcrypt is also available via the algorithm option

 ⚡ Bun.hash is non-cryptographic but extremely fast — use for cache keys and checksums